NateWritesCode/bbfun/README.md

 ## About

-Baseball Fun is an open-source (MIT) baseball simulator.
+Baseball Fun is an open-source baseball simulator.

 🚧 This simulator is under active development 🚧